 There are very few places to sit in the Funky’s at Chatzimichali Giannari Street while the joint close to the Arsenals has more tables available, all of them on the sidewalk.

-You might also want to read: Best Pizza in Chania.
+Read also Best Pizza in Chania.

 Fresh Point

-- Where: 24 Zampeliou, Chania
+• Where: 24 Zampeliou, Chania

 My favorite combination has banana, orange, watermelon, and a bit of ginger!

 They also make sandwiches and pies and prepare delicious cold coffees to go.
-The place is run by one of my favorite families in town (well, they are from Thessaloniki, originally) and they are friendly!
+The place is run by one of my favorite families in town (well, they are from Thessaloniki, originally) and they are so friendly!

 Aladdin Arabic Street Food

-- Where: 91 Chalidon Street, Chania
+• Where: 91 Chalidon Street, Chania

 Are you a sucker for Middle Eastern street food?
 Are you in the mood for some awesome shawarma?
 Would you love to taste some falafel, hummus, or taboule?
 Do you fall for spicy spices?
-Check this family-run street food place in the center of Chania.

 Then this is a new place in town that will conquer you!
 A very small, almost hidden food stain in the center of the always busy Chalidon street has my kids begging me for a trip to town!
-The food here is fresh, made right in front of you, really delicious, and very convenient.

 Hans & Gretel

-- Where: 91 Chalidon Street, Chania
+• Where: 91 Chalidon Street, Chania

-Another new place that kids …but not only!) love in Chania is Hans & Gretel, resembling more to a fairy tale than to a food place, this shop sells colorful candy, delicious donuts with incredible toppings, and ice cream!
+Another new place that kids …but not only!) love in Chania is Hans & Gretel, resembling more to a fairy tale than a food place, this shop sells colorful candy, delicious donuts with incredible toppings, and ice cream!

 Their chimney cakes (inspired by the Czech Trdelnik) are a top best-seller as well as the unique warm waffles filled with ice cream and delicious chocolate or strawberry sauce!